Accelerate PyTorch Transformer model training using PAI-Rapidformer black box (CLI-based) or white box (code template) methods.

 return train_dataset, valid_dataset, test_dataset, collate_f

-# Input: none.
+# Input: None

-# Output: three objects.
+# Output: Three objects

 def model_optimizer_lr_scheduler_provider(self):

-return model, optimizer, lr_scheduer
+return model, optimizer, lr_scheduler

-# Defines the logic of forward propagation.
+# Write the forward logic

-# Input: a batch or an iterator, and a transformer.
+# Input: batch or iterator, model

-# Output: loss.
+# Output: loss

 def run_forward_step(self, batch_or_iterator, model):